 By Justin Zastrow, CEO of Smart Armor.

-Justin Zastrow is CEO of Smart Armor, which links app-driven, wireless-locking technology to secure your belongings and simplify your life.
+Justin Zastrow is CEO of Smart Armor, a company that links application-driven, wireless-locking technology to secure your belongings and make life more simplistic.